kklin/musicshare/README.md

 #### TODO
 Short term:
-- Add smarter playlist generation
+[ ] Add smarter playlist generation
-- Allow users to add songs suggestions to the playlist
-- Allow users to skip/pause songs
-- Create GUI for client
+[x] Allow users to add songs suggestions to the playlist [ ] Allow server to skip/pause songs (idea of master client) [ ] Create GUI for client
-- Automatically connect clients when a server is available
+[x] Automatically connect clients when a server is available

 Long term:
-- Create mobile version
+[ ] Create mobile version
-- Integrate Bitcoin to turn Musicshare into a jukebox
-- Integrate into Raspberry Pi
+[ ] Integrate Bitcoin to turn Musicshare into a jukebox [ ] Integrate into Raspberry Pi